Purchasing officer, Āpiha hoko

 You may need

-- a relevant tertiary qualification in business, commerce or supply chain
+- a relevant tertiary qualification in business and management, management and commerce or similar area

 - experience in similar work